I stand on the shoulders of giants.

 I like to solve problems, learn and teach about the world, and tackle grand challenges like climate change.

 Since I was young, I've considered myself a citizen of the world.
-I am lucky to have grown up in a country of varying landscapes, and have lived in small villages and large cities - but there is much I have yet to learn!
-I believe that understanding others makes for a better person.
+I am lucky to have grown up in a country of diverse cultures and landscapes, and have lived in small villages and large cities – but there is much I have yet to learn!

 In 2014, I worked and learned in the Hamlet of Pangnirtung in Nunavut.
 I taught youth coding in Scratch and set up the infrastructure for a Virtual Reality Arcade system.

-I have many photos from the beautiful Pang and kept a blog to share what I learned there.
+I have many photos from the beautiful Pang area and kept a blog to share some of what I learned there.

 Below are my favourite spots worldwide.
 Some are delicious must-visit restaurants and others are great points of interest.